Kevin-Oudai/django-mcquiz/README.rst

 1. django-latexify
 2. python-slugify

-The should be installed when you install django-mcquiz.
+They should be installed when you install django-mcquiz.
+You should also have you MEDIA_ROOT and MEDIA_URL configured.

 Quick start
 -----------